kevinvess/wp-force-login/readme.txt

 == Changelog ==

+= 5.1.1 =
+* Tweak - Improved the REST API restriction to allow alternative modes of authentication.

 = 5.1 =
 * Tweak - Restrict access to the REST API for authorized users only - props [Andrew Duthie](https://github.com/aduth).
 * Tweak - Added load_plugin_textdomain() to properly prepare for localization at translate.wordpress.org.